Historiography of India: Native

-Ancient India never developed a strong historiographical tradition comparable to the ones that existed in the Greco-Roman, Chinese, Jewish, and Islamic civilizations.
+Ancient India never developed a strong historiographical tradition comparable to the ones that existed in the Greco-Roman, Chinese, and Islamic civilizations.
 However, it cannot be concluded that the ancient Indians lacked an understanding of objective historical writing, as there were some attempts akin to historiography.
 At various points in Indian history, there were efforts to record and chronicle the reigns of particular dynasties and rulers in India.
 Within the Vedic, Buddhist, Jain and other religious literature, the names of teachers are attentively recorded.
 The Chinese Buddhist pilgrim Xuanzang mentioned that in every province of India, there would be officials who would be responsible for documenting in-writing "good and evil events, calamities, and fortunate occurrences".
 Since the era of the Gupta ruler Samudragupta, ancient Indian rulers would have a renowned poet record their reigns and victories onto stone in the form of inscription.
 Romila Thapar instead states that it should be taken into account what the ancient Indians found relevant and why when evaluating any dearth of historiographical tradition.
 A. K. Warder opined that the regional historiographies of India must be considered, with historical writing in India becoming regionalized by the mediaeval-period from the 7th century onwards.
 There are historical works authored by the Chalukya, Rashtrakuta, Pala dynastical historiographies and also regional historiographical traditions in Kashmir, Sindhu, Gurjara, Jejakabhukti, Kamarupa, Kerala, Hoyasala, Andhra, Kalinga, and Maharashtra.

 In modern-times, some attempts have been made to extract historiographical elements from Vedic literature and epic poetry, such as the Mahabharata or Ramayana.
 However, religious, mythical, and allegorical legends are too intermixed with Indic religious thought and philosophy that discerning and extracting any semblance of historiography from them is a difficult task.
 The Puranas mostly entail mythological elements with a facade of historicity.
 The corpuses of Pali and Prakrit literature of the era are mostly religious in nature.
 Thus, a historiographical tradition was not popular in India, barring a few examples.
 A true tradition of historiography was introduced to India after the Arabs captured Sindh, where they introduced history-writing and recording proper chronology.
 These Arab historiographers were later surmounted by historiographers who wrote in Persian, many of whom were sponsored by the ruling sultans of India.